Operationbackfire/100-days-of-code/log.md

 **Today's Progress:** I listened to a podcast about web frameworks for Python: Flask, Django, Tornado and Pyramide.
 I had tried the first, so thought I would do a tutorial in Django.
 I have looked at Ruby on Rails a long time ago; tried the MEAN stack, but never reached the Angular part; and tried Flask some days ago.
 Yesterday and today I looked at Django.
 I needed python3 and got it installed.
 Maybe now i should go back to sklearn which is for python3.
 Needed to make a folder writable chmod 777.
 I have reached the admin part of the tutorial.

 **Links:** Django https://docs.djangoproject.com/en/2.0/intro/tutorial02/ Python talk https://talkpython.fm/episodes/show/149/4-python-web-frameworks-compared

+### Day 27: February 17, 2018
+**Today's Progress:** Looked at some R code.
+Using ggplot2.
+Looked at how to use pandas.
+It is straight forward to read .csv files.
+This can be used for tensorflow.

+### Day 28: February 20, 2018
+**Today's Progress:** Looked at lab5 ai mit about neural nets and boosting.
+I got orange installed in the right version (2) and also the python library of the same name.
+Read through some of the files, but didn't get that far.